IkshaMalhotra/AI_Enhanced_EHR_TeamA_Infosys_Springboard/milestone_2/Readme.md

 * To apply suitable AI-based and image processing techniques
 * To generate before-and-after enhancement comparisons
 * To analyze how enhancement improves clinical interpretability
-* To prepare enhanced images for ICD automation and AI training
+* To prepare enhanced images for ICD-10 automation and AI training

 ---